craigbarnes/lua-gumbo/CONTRIBUTING.md

 Bug Reports
 -----------

-* Check if the bug already exists in the [issue tracker].
-If not, open a [new issue].
+* Check if the bug already exists in the [issue tracker] before opening a [new issue].
 * Include any relevant error messages and test cases, formatted as Markdown [code blocks].
 Avoid linking to external paste services.
 * Make test cases as minimal as possible.
-* For general suggestions or feedback, leave a message in the [chat room].

 Pull Requests
 -------------